joannetsaii/pui-lab-s22/a8/README.md

 **D. External Libraries**
+- Bootstrap 5
+(1) Name: Bootstrap 5
+(2) Why I chose it: I chose it since it has existing frameworks provided to use and can easily make the website responsive.
+(3) How I used it: It's included in the main, section, and div tags.
+(4) It creates **responsiveness** for the website, navigation bar, and carousel for the website.

 - JavaScript Library
 (1) Name: jQuery
 (2) Why I Chose it: I chose to use it since it supports the Bootstrap buttons, navigations, and other components.